 %20Leon%20Kee%204.jpg)

-The bak kut teh is the herbal variety instead of the peppery ones.
-The biggest complinent I can give Leon Kee is that uncle Leon (probably not his real name…) will hold his own even if he hawks his bkt in KL…
+The bak kut teh was the herbal variety instead of the peppery ones.
+The biggest complinent I can give Leon Kee is that uncle Leon (probably not his real name…) would hold his own even if he hawks his bkt in KL…

-The soup is tasty with a strong Intense umami from the pork stock, with a hint of herb, the way I, and I’d say most people like it.
-The pork ribs are nice and fall of the bone tenderness.
+The soup was tasty with a rich umami from the pork stock, and a hint of herb, the way I, and I’d say most people like it.
+The ribs were nice with fall of the bone tenderness.

 Leon Kee Claypot Pork Rib Soup